quickdraw6906/hammerspoon-pc/README.md

 * No x/c/p functions work in MinTTY (bash emulator for git) on Windoz (VM)
 * Bind of ctrl+arrows not firing.
 * In Atom, ctrl+a selects all then immediately deselects and moves to end of document
+* While composing an email at mail.google.com, using ctrl+z into the window move the cursor to the end of docment before pasting.
 * I keep having the situation where Hammerspoon loses all eventtaps.
 I have to reload the config periodically.
 Would love some insights into that.
 I might have to schedule a reload on a timer every 30 seconds or so (yuck).

 ## Work in Progress